In this article, you will learn:

 If, however, you filed immediately upon going out of work, you may be able to receive SSI during what is a five-month waiting period after leaving work and filing for disability.
 For those first 5 full months, you are not eligible for SSDI benefits by law, but you can be eligible for SSI.

 For more information on Getting Approved For SSDI Benefits, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (704) 412-4773 today.
+Get the information and legal answers you are seeking by calling or texting (704) 412-4773 today.